Zhangqian676896/Hello-world/README.md

 I'm a new guy in feild of coder, I'm very glad to join the family of Git.
 I will study hard, practice hard and enjoy-hard.
 Stay foolish, stay hungry!
-I will huge the whole world.
+I will hug the whole world.
 Hello, world!